andreusjh99/andreusjh99.github.io/_posts/2021-09-29-review-unbreakable.md

 </figure>
 </div>

-Both score and cinematography were absolutely perfect for this film.
+Both score and cinematography are absolutely perfect for this film.
 James Newton Howard is undeniably a master.
-With a minimalistic score, he padded the film with rich emotions and energy that only a handful could manage.
-Eduardo Serra was marvellous as well.
-With huge attention to detail and trust for the audience, he and Shyamalan crafted a gorgeous and intelligent visual canvas for the film.
-Colours were used meticulously in scenes, camera shots were chosen and used wisely, and so were the long takes for engaging and deeply emotional sequences.
-One should only sit back and appreciate how much work was put into telling the story visually.
+With a minimalistic score, he pads the film with rich emotions and energy that only a handful could manage.
+Eduardo Serra is marvellous as well.
+With huge attention to detail and trust for the audience, he and Shyamalan craft a gorgeous and intelligent visual canvas for the film.
+Colours are used meticulously in scenes, camera shots are chosen and used wisely, and so are the long takes for engaging and deeply emotional sequences.
+One should only sit back and appreciate how much work has been put into telling the story visually.

 All in all, Unbreakable is a very solid superhero drama film.
-Without any reservation, it is one of the best of its genre.
+Without any reservation, it is one of the best of its genre and is in my opinion Shyamalan's magnum opus.
 This is a must-watch and multiple viewings are also highly recommended, for the spell-binding visuals, captivating score, and moving story.

 <hr style="border-style: dashed">